isomerpages/isomerpages-govtech/media/media-releases/_posts/2017-03-20-formation-of-the-smart-nation-and-digital-government-group-in-the-prime-minister-office.md

 ---
-layout: post
-title:  "Formation of the Smart Nation and Digital Government Group in the Prime Minister's office"
+title: 'Formation of the Smart Nation and Digital Government Group in the Prime Minister''s office'
 permalink: /media/media-releases/formation-of-the-smart-nation-and-digital-government-group-in-the-prime-minister-office
-date: 2017-03-20
+date: 2017-03-20T00:00:00.000Z

 ---

 Since the Smart Nation initiative was launched in late 2014, progress has been made in applying digital and smart solutions to provide better services for our citizens and businesses.
 Companies have also responded with innovative products.

 To enable the Government to be more integrated and responsive in our strategy and processes for Smart Nation and Digital Government (SNDG), the following organisational changes will take effect from 1 May 2017: